 Save the table as BirdsWImagesT1.
 (The names don't have to be unique, but I like to fight ambiguity.)

-A biologist doing this might say that using the "Latin" name would make sense.
-It would make a natural unique key, something that you always want to consider.
-However, in this case we're going to have more than one record per species, so the "Latin" name would only be part of the answer, anyway.
-(We can't, for instance, have just one picture for the mallard duck.., the male and female look different, as do the juveniles.)
+A biologist doing this might say that in place of a "boring" number called "Index", using the "Latin" name for the primary key would make sense.
+It would be using a natural unique key, something that you always want to look for ways to do.
+However, in this case we might have more than one record per species, so the "Latin" name would only be part of the answer, anyway.
+(We might, for instance, not have just one picture for the mallard duck...
+The male and female look different, as do the juveniles.)

 The techniques explained in this tutorial allow you to store photos of whatever you want.
 For the sake of the tutorial, I have made a collection of photos of some birds available.
 (You may make whatever use you wish of those photos, except a use that restricts anyone else from doing the same.
 I assert ownership of their copyright.
 Don't get too excited... they're not good photos!)(You can access a vast library of royalty-free images online at a sister project of Wikipedia, by the way.)

 Once you have run the self-extracting archive once, you won't need it anymore, other than for backup.
 Once the database is complete, you won't need the .bmp files, either.
 (Copies of the images will exist within the database.
 There is another approach for managing image data.
-It is beyond the scope of this tutorial, but, in a nutshell, the database is set up to store the path to the image file rather than the image itself.)
+It is beyond the scope of this tutorial, but, in a nutshell, the database is set up to store the path to the image file rather than the image itself. that approach is covered in another tutorial, but I would encourage you to finish the one you are reading now, as the other tutorial assumes you've read what follows here.)

 The photos in the set you were given are all about the same size.
 I'll say more on the subject of the images' sizes later.